paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-052-water-infrastructure-finance-and-innovation.md

 **(b) Reports to Congress**

-(1) **In general** — Not later than 4 years after June 10, 2014, the Comptroller General of the United States shall submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report summarizing for the projects that are receiving, or have received, assistance under this chapter—
+(1) **In general** — Not later than 3 years after October 23, 2018, the Comptroller General of the United States shall submit to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report summarizing for the projects that are receiving, or have received, assistance under this chapter—

   (A) the applications received for assistance under this chapter;